 When you have a flock of chickens, there is no such thing as garden or yard “waste;” everything you’d otherwise bag up and throw out can be used to feed your chickens!

 - ✅Grass.
-Moderate amounts of fresh glass clippings can be used to supplement your chicken’s food.
+Moderate amounts of fresh grass clippings for your chickens can be used to supplement their diet.

 - ✅Weeds.
 Most weeds from your lawn or garden are chicken-safe.